git-pull/website/index.md

 # I am Tony Narlock

-I've been a software developer for 14 years.
+This is my professional website, I've been a software developer for 14 years.
 If you're not one, what I do likely won't make sense to you.

+I work at tech startups in
+{abbr}`web-based projects (Today this task is often given a snazzy title, e.g. senior full-stack software engineer)`.
+I use [React], [TypeScript], and [Relay] ([GraphQL]) on the frontend and [Python] / [Amazon Web Services] on the backend.

-In my spare time, I create software to assist programmers and system administrators in automating certain tasks.
+In my spare time, I help other programmers by creating tools to automate repetitive tasks.
 For example, [tmuxp] constructs [tmux] sessions from a JSON or YAML file.
 To that end, I've also written a book about tmux a few years ago, [The Tao of tmux].

 Another tool I've created is [cihai], which is built around [Unicode]'s [UNIHAN] dataset for Chinese, Japanese, and Korean languages.

-While I'm a polyglot - as seen by my C++ contributions in my [CV] - as a day job, I've always been a {abbr}`web developer (Today this task is often given a snazzier title, e.g. senior full-stack software engineer)` - not a web designer, IT admin, or a computer scientist, but somewhere in between.
-I use [React], [TypeScript], and [Relay] ([GraphQL]).
+I contribute to [open source] software projects; find me on [GitHub], [GitLab], [OpenHub].

+My [CV] tracks everything I've ever done - work, my projects, and open source (I'm a polyglot, there is some C++ in there).

 [cihai]: https://cihai.git-pull.com
 [tmuxp]: https://tmuxp.git-pull.com